ianciao/server_init_harden/README.md

 ### Why `firewalld` and not `ufw`?

 - `firewalld` is default firewall on Rocky Linux, SUSE, Fedora, RHEL
-- Can use similar commands like `ufw`, for basic administration
+- Commands for basic administration are similar to that of `ufw`
 - Comes with a lot more power when needed

 ## To-do